Mappillai (1989 film): Production

 Initially the role of the protagonist's mother-in-law was offered to Vyjayanthimala.
 But she refused the role after which it was given to Srividya.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-The song "Ennoda Raasi" was recreated for Mappillai's 2011 remake.
+The song "Ennathan Sugamo" is set in the raga Gourimanohari, and "Maanin Iru Kangal" is set to Mayamalavagowla.
+"Ennoda Raasi" was recreated by Mani Sharma for Mappillai's 2011 remake.

 Reception

-P. S. S. of Kalki wrote this Mappillai has carefully observed the seated person without moving.
+P. S. S. of Kalki wrote this Mappillai engages its viewers.